Linked Data Notifications: a resource-centric communication protocol

 The LDN protocol describes the discovery of a resource’s Inbox whence notifications are sent or consumed, and the sending and exposure of those notifications.
 Here we analyse how well features of LDN achieve the requirements identified previously, and compare this to related work.

 We have already examined implementations of the specification and described how they interoperate with each other; this can be further tested by running the test suite: https://linkedresearch.org/ldn/tests/.
 We can use this towards an evaluation of its feasibility and effectiveness at interoperability.
-Given the relatively early stage in the standardisation process (LDN entered Candidate Recommendation in 2016-11), the quantity of implementations and diversity of their sources is promising.
+Given the relatively early stage in the standardisation process (LDN entered Candidate Recommendation in 2016-11), the fast adoption of the LDN specification, quantity of the implementations, and their diversity is promising and further shows LDN’s feasibility.
 Furthermore, during the development of the specification issues have been raised or discussed by 28 different people (excluding the authors; 21 outside of the Social Web Working Group, 7 within) and the specification has undergone formal review by internationalisation, accessibility, and security specialists.
 We also discuss in more depth particular challenges that were raised and resolved as part of this process.

 Here we compare existing notification mechanisms from related work.
 The criteria includes our requirements and design considerations (Rx) along with additional technical information which helps to capture some design differences (Tx).